 Case 4: Fall on poorly maintained property results in large settlement

-Even if a piece of property appears to be entirely safe, it may not be.
+Even if a piece of the property appears to be entirely safe, it may not be.
 Steve was excited when his family moved into a new rental property, a single-family home in Hartford CT with a big backyard.
 That is until Steve sustained injuries during a fall down the home’s back steps.
 Steve had thought the back steps seemed a little wobbly and had mentioned it to the landlord, but his concerns had never been addressed.
 Then on April 19, 2016, Steve was headed down into the backyard in the early morning to bring the family dog inside.

 Although the light was poor and there was dew on the steps, they appeared to be as safe as always.
 But then Steve lost his balance and fell, fracturing both his wrist and ankle in the process.
 His wrist needed to be immobilized, and his ankle required surgery to insert several pins.
 He was unable to walk for several weeks, which severely impacted his job as a security guard.
 Throughout it all Steve couldn’t help but remember the wobbly stairs and wondered if that might have been the cause.
 He contacted the personal injury experts at The Haymond Law Firm and began investigating right away.

 Haymond Law sent a certified inspector out to the property, and he was able to determine that the stairs were not only not built to code, but dangerously so.
-Then our investigator went a step further, and went to the local permitting office.
+Then our investigator went a step further and went to the local permitting office.
 There he discovered that there had been no permit filed to add the back entrance and stairs to the property.
 With an illegal addition not built to code, it was easy to prove negligence on behalf of the property owner.
 And even though Steve had only verbally questioned the landlord about his concerns with the stairs, he had a compelling case.

-Haymond Law sought damages on Steve’s behalf for his injuries as well as loss of work, and was able to settle out of court for $250,000.
+Haymond Law sought damages on Steve’s behalf for his injuries as well as a loss of work and was able to settle out of court for $250,000.
 Steve is now back to work, and the settlement enabled him to put a down payment on a new family home, with a big backyard for the family dog.
 Do not assume that any property has been built properly and to code.
 If you suspect that an injury you have sustained is due to negligence, contact the personal injury legal experts at Haymond Law.

 Case 5: Man Awarded Settlement As A Result Of Slip And Fall

 James Stevens, 68, was recently shopping in a local supermarket when he suffered a terrible slip and fall accident.
-Stevens was walking through the refreshments section of the supermarket when he slipped on a puddle of spilt water.
+Stevens was walking through the refreshments section of the supermarket when he slipped on a puddle of spilled water.

 After a few minutes of writhing in pain on the ground, a store manager arrived at the scene.
 He helped Stevens to his feet and ordered one of the store’s employees to clean up the spilled water.
 Stevens was unable to walk more than a few short steps so the store manager contacted emergency personnel.
 Upon their arrival, Stevens was carried out of the supermarket on a stretcher and transported to a local hospital.

 Stevens underwent subsequent surgery and his doctors believed that he would likely require a total hip replacement in the future.
-Stevens still can’t put his full weight on the injured hip, experiences chronic pain in both the hip and groin region and has not regained full range of mobility.
+Stevens still can’t put his full weight on the injured hip, experiences chronic pain in both the hip and groin region and has not regained a full range of mobility.
 He also experiences stiffness and swelling in the hip area.
 He is undergoing physical therapy that will last for months.

 In the days following Stevens’ slip and fall, he contacted the attorneys at the Haymond Law Firm.
-The firm filed a premises liability lawsuit against the supermarket as management and employees failed to clean up the spilt water that caused Stevens’ slip and fall and the consequential injuries.
+The firm filed a premises liability lawsuit against the supermarket as management and employees failed to clean up the spilled water that caused Stevens’ slip and fall and the consequential injuries.
 We retained a private investigator specializing in slip and fall cases.
 There is a great deal more difficulty proving fault due to falls in supermarkets.
 However, after managing to obtain statements from 3 employees we discovered that a bottle had broken about 15 minutes before the incident.
 We claimed that the store and its employees knew or should have known that there is a duty to inspect aisles on a regular basis.
 The Haymond Law Firm successfully proved that the supermarket failed to maintain their duty to their customers.

 The Haymond Law Firm’s attorneys and investigators recruited witnesses and medical experts who testified that the supermarket’s poorly maintained floor had a direct causal relationship to Stevens’ fractured hip.